 PS C:\> docker push tekspacedemo/demo:2.2.0 The push refers to repository [docker.io/tekspacedemo/demo] a034775f3ab9: Pushed 7e886042ad70: Pushed 6c8276f92903: Pushed 596811bf044f: Pushed 84ff941997ac: Pushed 673fa658bebd: Pushed 75932c99c074: Pushed 3d57d631c3a7: Pushed 63077ec902e9: Pushed f762a63f047a: Skipped foreign layer 2.2.0: digest: sha256:161bdf178437534bda10551406944e1292b71fa40075f00a29851f6fd7d7d020 size: 2505

-That's it!
-You have successfully pushed your first local repo to remote container repository.
+That’s it!
+You have successfully pushed your first local repo to a remote container repository.
 Thank you for following this tutorial.
 Please comment below and feel free to share your feedback.